All Episodes

 What does that mean today?

-It means things that are consistent with God's design for man, it's consistent with human nature, it's consistent with the lessons of history and the lessons of the ages.
+It's consistent with the lessons of history and the lessons of the ages.

 In all of that, you didn't mention abortion, gay rights, all things that have been part of recent presidential elections.

-Those well, you're talking about different things there.
+Those, well, you're talking about different things there.

 Those are issues that are before us, which derive from principles.